hoffmann/github-theme/README.md

 - **CSS Variables** - Easy theming and customization
 - **Lightweight** - No JavaScript dependencies, pure CSS

+Visit [hoffmann.github.io/github-theme/](https://hoffmann.github.io/github-theme/) to see some example pages with the components.

 ## Quick Start

 ### 1. Include the CSS Files